How To Heal Your Nervous System From Trauma

 This is the first step: stop blaming the symptom.
 Start learning the language your body’s been speaking this whole time.

-Learn more about the real work of healing your nervous system.
+Learn more about the real work of healing your nervous system through somatic therapy.

 2. Track Sensation, Not Just Thoughts